 Back on the game tracks, I paused, selecting a spot clear of animal droppings of any kind, rejoicing that I had found another of the Big Five, and then drove onward to Fort Murchison Lodge.
 Often booked months in advance for its accommodations, Fort Murchison Lodge hosted colonial explorers who led expeditions into the backcountry searching for the source of the Nile.
 Alas, standing in my way on the narrow road was a herd of Cape buffalo, and they seemed in no hurry to mosey on.
 Retreat and adapt became my safari motto.

 More.
 Give me more is what I heard from my neurotransmitters.
 Once you’ve seen something as magnificent as an African elephant, you can’t help but yearn for sightings of Africa’s other charismatic megafauna.
-I headed through the last bits of the park, snacking on the wheel like a three-year-old.
-I arrived at Fort Murchison in time for the golden sunset flashing over the Nile River.
-I sat on the rooftop terrace with a cold Nile bear that had become my favorite.
+I walked through the remaining sections of the park while enjoying a snack, just like a three-year-old.
+I reached Fort Murchison just as the sun was setting, casting a golden glow over the Nile River.
+I settled down on the rooftop terrace with a cold Nile beer, which had become my new favorite beverage.

 I was up early and drove to the northern gate by 6 am to pick up a ranger who would guide me through the park’s tracks.
 Early morning game drives are great for catching animals that prefer seeing early meals in the morning dew.
 For somebody on a self-guided safari, it made spotting otherwise reclusive animals almost painfully easy.
 Elephants and giraffes walked among umbrella-thorn trees.
 Wild dogs sheltered in the nook of a marula tree.
 A leopard cast a furtive glance from across the river.
 Hippos did hippo things while enormous crocodiles sunned themselves on the rocks.